 IA-04 wasn’t seen as competitive during the last election cycle.
 This summer all the major forecasts have changed their rating to “likely Republican.”
 Bleeding Heartland discussed here what needs to come together for Scholten to pull off an upset.

-AUGUST 27 UPDATE: Edwards Peterson submitted his nominating papers on the final day of the filing period.
+AUGUST 27 UPDATE: Edward Peterson submitted his nominating papers on the final day of the filing period.

 Cook Political Report: Likely Republican